-St. Mary's is a basilica, i.e. the body of the church is divided into a tall nave and two lower side aisles with separate roofs.
+St Mary's is a basilica, i.e. the body of the church is divided into a tall nave and two lower side aisles with separate roofs.
 This is a feature borrowed from medieval cathedrals.
-It is one of few parish churches in Norway with two towers in its west-facing facade.
+It is one of few parish churches in Norway with two towers in its west-facing façade.
 The towers are original but had to be repaired after the fire in 1248.
-The choir has probably been lengthened at some point, most likely after the most recent fire.
+The choir was probably extended at some point, most likely after the 1248 fire.